nhsconnect/gpconnect/pages/design/design_product_versioning.md

 #### Unsubstantive breaking changes ####

-An *breaking change* may be classified as an *unsubstantive breaking change* where:
+A *breaking change* may be classified as an *unsubstantive breaking change* where:

 - providers and consumers have not built against any minor or patch version of the same major version of the specification, and therefore the change is not breaking in practice
 - or in consultation with providers and/or consumers, where providers and/or consumers are in the process of building against any minor or patch version of the same major version of the specification

 Where this occurs, previous minor or patch versions of the specifications will either be discontinued ([see below](#pre-release-draft-labels)), or will be amended to include warnings regarding the changed functionality, to ensure consuming (and providing systems) do not build against the changed functionality in the future.